YottaDB/YDBDoc/ProgGuide/ioproc.rst

 [NO]INSERT Applies to: TRM

 Enables or disables insert mode for the $PRINCIPAL device.
-If INSERT mode is enabled, YottaDB/GT.M inserts input characters at the logical position in the input stream designated by the virtual cursor as defined by $X and $Y, for example in the middle of the line/record.
+If INSERT mode is enabled, YottaDB inserts input characters at the logical position in the input stream designated by the virtual cursor as defined by $X and $Y, for example in the middle of the line/record.
 If INSERT mode is disabled, input characters overwrite the existing characters in the input stream at the logical position designated by the virtual cursor.
 You can toggle the insert mode within a direct mode line or if EDITING is enabled for a single READ argument's input using the terminal's INSERT key.
 The INSERT mode is reset to the default or what was last specified with USE at the beginning of each direct mode line or READ argument.

 **IOERROR**